 When someone’s needs aren’t met usually people trigger.
 Trigger means that the person acts out of character in anger, control, manipulation, or other toxic coping mechanisms.

 These toxic strategies are usually used to get what they want.
 Most people are not fully aware that they are forcing you to give them what they want through these methods, because they don’t even fully understand how the situation hurt them.
-Unless people learn to heal and find the right source to meet their needs, they will destroy most relationships.
+Unless people learn to heal and find the right source to meet their psychological needs, they will destroy most relationships.

 Here is a list of the most common emotional needs in a relationship or friendship: